Leoka2000/inventory-bionexusjr/README.md

 <img src="./src/assets/carbonDelete.png" style="width: 500px">

-- This function sends an HTTP request to the MySQL database to remove an employee from a list, by taking the employee's ID as an argument.
+- This function sends a DELETE HTTP request to the MySQL database to remove an employee from a list, by taking the employee's ID as an argument.
 If the request is successfull, it shows a pop-up using the Swal library to confirm if the user really wants to delete the employee.
 It also

  - displays a success message if the user decides to delete.
 If the user clicks "Cancel", it displays a cancellation message.